RWS/studio-api-docs/apiconcepts/filetypesupport/create_a_new_native_project.md

 * **Sdl.Core.Settings.dll**
 * **Sdl.Core.PluginFramework.dll**

-By default you find these files in the <Var:ProductName> installation folder, usually *<var:InstallationFolder>*.
+By default you find these files in the Var:ProductName installation folder, usually *Var:InstallationFolder*.
 The **Copy Local** property for these references should be set to True.

 ![NativeVerifierReferences](images/NativeVerifierReferences.jpg)